chachaabdel/diabox/README.md

 Custom Dimensions
 ---
 Custom dimensions can be passed in the *rel*.
 They are defined with a similar syntax to galleries except you provide the width and height.
 The syntax is rel="diabox[widthxheight]".
 The width and the height are optional meaning you can override the width and leave the height blank if you'd like.
+Currently dimensions do not determine best fit or anything like that so make sure you're careful when using this on images or proportional content.

 	<a href="/images/a.png" rel="diabox[200x150]"><img src="/images/a.png" /></a>
 	<a href="/images/b.png" rel="diabox[examples][200x150]"><img src="/images/b.png" /></a>